CrayLabs/SmartDashboard/README.md

 Once the dashboard is launched, a browser will open to `http://localhost:<port>`.
 SmartDashboard currently has two tabs on the left hand side.

 `Experiment Overview:` This tab is where configuration information, statuses, and logs are located for each launched entity of the experiment.
-The `Experiment` section displays configuaration information for the overall experiment.
+The `Experiment` section displays configuration information for the overall experiment and its logs.
 In the `Applications` section, also known as SmartSim `Models`, select a launched application to see its status, what it was configured with, and its logs.
 The `Orchestrators` section also provides configuration and status information, as well as logs per shard for a selected orchestrator.
 Finally, in the `Ensembles` section, select an ensemble to see its status and configuration.
 Then select any of its members to see its status, configuration, and logs.

 `Help:` This tab links to SmartSim documentation and provides a SmartSim contact for support.